ChristosBaboulis/react-redux-app/README.md

 - Set up Prettier for automatic code formatting
 - Added GitHub Actions (CI) for lint and build validation on push
 - Configured Husky to run Prettier on every commit (pre-commit hook)

+## Certificate of Completion

+I completed the Ultimate Redux Course by Mosh Hamedani.
+You can view the certificate [here](docs/certificate/certificate-of-completion-for-the-ultimate-redux-course.pdf).